BurnP3/BurnP3Plus/getting_started.md

 Finally, the **Output Options** node specifies which outputs will be generated after running the scenario.
 The **Tabular** output option is set to **Yes**.
 However, in this example, there is no seasonal stratification; therefore the seasonal maps in the **Spatial** node are set to **No**.
 Additionally, the **Burn Perimeters** are also set to **No** because this option is not provided by Cell2Fire.

-> **Note:** If all rows in the **Spatial Output Options** Datafeed are left blank, **BurnP3+** will default to generating all spatial outputs.
+> **Note:** If all rows in the **Spatial Output Options** datafeed are left blank, **BurnP3+** will default to generating all spatial outputs.
 However, if only some rows are set to return spatial outputs, the model will only return outputs for the specified rows.

 <img align="middle" style="padding: 3px" width="600" src="assets/images/BurnP3Plus-screenshot-14.png">